 Modeled after a four-year BFA program, this five-week “conservatory experience” gives young people professional-level training while preparing them for the challenges (and joys) of a future in the arts.
-Performers take acting, stage combat, voice, design, and more, and can even earn college credits for all their hard work.
+Performers take classes in acting, stage combat, voice, design, and more, and can even earn college credits for all their hard work.

 Aspiring acting, musical theater, production, and design students gather at Carnegie Mellon to experience this summer crash course in BFA training.
 Aimed towards rising high school juniors and seniors, the program includes top-level training at CMU’s state-of-the-art facilities, mentorship from School of Drama faculty, and audition coaching for admission to the country’s best BFA programs—including CMU’s own.

 These five-week intensives at Emerson’s Boston campus expose rising high-school juniors and seniors to collegiate training, and prepare them for professional auditions as well as BFA and BA admissions.
 Students are familiarized with Emerson’s immersive theatrical training, and rising seniors may officially audition for the Emerson’s own (respected) BFA program at the end of their course.
 The Acting Studio includes voice, movement, ensemble theater training, and more, while the Musical Theatre Studio encourages triple threats with a mixture of dance, singing, and acting classes.